Columbus Commercial RefrigerationColumbus CommercialRefrigeration

 My walk-in cooler or freezer just failed and I have product at risk — what should I do?

 Call the line immediately and flag it as an emergency with product at risk.
 Document temperatures from your monitor or thermometer, photograph the nameplate and visible failure points, and prepare facility access details.
-Move the most temperature-sensitive product to backup refrigeration if available, and start a temperature log so the dispatched provider can document the timeline for FDA, HACCP, or health department records.
+Move the most temperature-sensitive product to backup refrigeration if available, and start a temperature log so the dispatched provider can document the timeline.
+Your facility is responsible for product handling, discard decisions, HACCP, and health department compliance procedures.

 How fast can someone respond to a walk-in cooler or freezer failure in Columbus?

-Response time depends on provider availability, time of day, equipment type, and location.
+Response time depends on provider availability, time of day, equipment type, parts availability, and location.
 Emergencies with product at risk are flagged at intake and routed to the next available provider.
-The dispatched provider confirms an estimated time of arrival before dispatch — we do not guarantee a specific response window from the request line itself.
+The dispatched provider confirms an estimated time of arrival before dispatch — the request line itself does not guarantee a specific response window or guarantee that a provider will be available.

 What areas around Columbus are covered?

-Heatcraft, Bohn, Larkin, Russell, Copeland, and Trenton condensing units; Master-Bilt, Norlake, Kolpak, Arctic Industries, and Bally walk-ins; True, Beverage-Air, Continental, Traulsen, Hussmann, Delfield, and Turbo Air refrigeration; and Manitowoc, Hoshizaki, Scotsman, and Ice-O-Matic ice machines.
-Brand fit is confirmed at intake from your nameplate info.
+Heatcraft, Bohn, Larkin, Russell, Copeland, and Trenton condensing units; Master-Bilt, Norlake, Kolpak, Arctic Industries, Polar King, ThermalRite, American Panel, and Bally walk-ins; True, Beverage-Air, Continental, Traulsen, Hussmann, Delfield, Migali, and Turbo Air refrigeration; and Manitowoc, Hoshizaki, Scotsman, Ice-O-Matic, Follett, and Vogt ice machines.
+Final brand fit and parts availability vary by provider and are confirmed at intake from your nameplate info.

 Do you handle ice machine repair?